-- Read the the Competition and Consumer Protection Commission's booklets, A guide to toy safety and Toys and Play Equipment Safety.
+- Read the the Competition and Consumer Protection Commission's page, Toys and Play Equipment Safety.

 - This video from TIE (Toy Industries of Europe) highlights twelve of their top tips to help keep children safe during play.
 These are actions such as, buying toys from trustworthy retailers, who you know will accept returns on faulty goods; paying attention to age labels; making sure toys are used as intended; supervising play and even tidying up toys!

 Click here for Competition and Consumer Protection Commission Product Recalls (due to safety concerns).